 7. Visit a National Wildlife Refuge, Park or Other Open Space

 These protected areas provide habitat to many native wildlife species, including snakes!
 Get involved by volunteering at your local nature center, wildlife refuge or zoo.
 Go wildlife or bird watching in nearby parks.
+The more time we spend in nature, the more driven we will be to protect it.

 8. Learn About the Snake Species in Your Area